javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 });

 // Look up arbitrary phrases in the dictionary!
-// At worst, they are not translated. alert( dictionary['Hello'] ); // Hola
+// At worst, they're not translated. alert( dictionary['Hello'] ); // Hola
 *!*
 alert( dictionary['Welcome to Proxy']); // Welcome to Proxy (no translation)